6 Things You Should Know Before Visiting Barcelona

 Labyrinth de la Horta

-Our favorite place in Barcelona was the little known Labyrinth de la Horta.
+Our favorite place in Barcelona was the little-known Labyrinth de la Horta.
 This 22-acre park was once a private residence.
 The park was established in 1791 and donated to the City of Barcelona by the Desvalls family in 1967.
-It opened to the public four years later.
+It underwent renovation in 1994.

 Recinte Modernista de Sant Pau

-A hospital wouldn’t usually be high on our sightseeing list but we’re glad we didn’t miss the Recinte Modernista de Sant Pau.
-The complex of 16 buildings was constructed from 1905-1930.
+A hospital wouldn’t usually be high on our sightseeing list, but we’re glad we didn’t miss the Recinte Modernista de Sant Pau.
+The complex of 27 buildings was constructed from 1905-1930.
 It showcases the work of Modernisme architect Lluis Montaner.

 Montaner believed in the therapeutic properties of nature, color, and form.
-This belief is reflected in the wealth of details both inside and outside of the buildings, and in the gardens.
+This belief is reflected in the wealth of details on the buildings and in the gardens.

-The hospital was in use until 2009.
-A new hospital was built in 2003 and in 2014 this one became a museum and cultural center.
+The hospital was in use until 2009 and in 2014, Recinte Modernista de San Pau became a museum and cultural center.
+Today you can see 16 of the buildings.

 Sitges

-Sitges will beguile you with stately mansions along the promenade, as well as twisty side streets and quaint shops.
-It also has a sassy side as seen in some of these photos.
-It has just under 30,000 residents, but in the summer the number of people is close to 100,000.
+Sitges will enchant you with stately mansions along the promenade, twisty side streets, and quaint shops.
+It has just under 30,000 residents, but in the summer, the number of people in town can be four times this.

 Tarragona